ibm-cloud-docs/vmwaresolutions/archiref/opsmgmt/opsmgmt-vrops.md

 {: tab-group="sys-settings"}
 {: class="simple-tab-table"}

-If monitoring of the compute VMs is required, the client should install two remote collector nodes on a VXLAN.
+When the compute VM monitoring is required, the client installs two remote collector nodes on a VXLAN.
 The size of a Standard Remote Collector Virtual Appliance is 2 vCPU with 4 GB of RAM and the default appliance VMDK size is sufficient.
-The remote collector nodes are deployed with thin-provisioned disks as the remote collectors do not perform analytics operations or store data.
+The remote collector nodes are deployed with thin-provisioned disks as the remote collectors do not run analytics operations or store data.

 | Setting | Load balancer 1 | Load balancer 2|
 |:------- |:--------------- |:-------------- |